 Her works depict everyday life, but nevertheless are able to raise unusual reactions.
 Standing in front of them we can feel the authenticity of the transfusion of emotions made by the artist.

+Joanna Łątka, with her existentialist roots and romantic structure, is an exceptional artist.
 She is also a courageous person.
 Most fascinatingly for me, she finds her home in Portugal.
 Among the culture, tradition, art, history and the people of Portugal.

 Her Portuguese adventure is certainly a very rewarding experience.
 I’m happy to wish her luck.